EricTheoBrunet/SharePointShortURL/README.md

 Véronique needs to include a link to a meeting invite in the corporate HR learning system.
 The system only accepts a maximum length of 100 characters.
 The Microsoft Teams meeting invite is well above 100 characters.

 ### Common approach
-Users will typically use a third party like https://bitly.com/
+Users will typically use a third party like https://bitly.com/ or https://tinyurl.com/

 This approach may not always be appropriate:
 * Routing traffic outside of your organization.